Guidelines to Chinese Visa Application

 72-hour Visa-free Transit

-Passport holders from 51 countries are allowed free transit in Beijing, Shanghai, Guangzhou, Chengdu and Chongqing.
+Passport holders from 51 countries are allowed free transit in Beijing, Shanghai, Guangzhou, Chengdu, Shenyang and Dalian.

 Visa on Arrival (Issued at Entry Ports)